 Being bold and starting your own business doesn’t come without obstacles, how did you overcome these?

-“My ah-ha innovative business idea didn’t come without challenges; I had never worked in retail before.
-One day I would have tens of sales, and the next I would have almost none.
-My analytical brain couldn’t work it out, so I delved into the importance of having a customer database to even out my highs and lows.
+“My ah-ha innovative business idea of Edible Blooms didn’t come without challenges; I had never worked in retail or a food business or managed finances before.
+There were a number of steep learning curves to conquer!
+When our doors first opened we would go from tens of sales on one day, and the next we would have almost none.
 Business start-ups can be so inconsistent and it’s a roller-coaster when you first start.
-Sometimes it felt like a tough, uphill battle that took a lot of resilience to keep putting one foot in front of the other, but we got through it, and it is from those experiences that we grow.
-In those early days, it’s all about creating momentum
+Sometimes it felt like a tough, uphill battle that took a lot of resilience to keep putting one foot in front of the other, but we got through it, and it is from those experiences that we grow.”

 What mechanisms did you use to overcome these challenges?